jmeistrich/rnl-conf-2025/slides/slides.md

 # Take React Native on desktop seriously

+- RNM 0.81 coming soon with Fabric

-- Add macos support to your libraries
+- Add macOS support to your libraries

 - Try making apps